 On the other side of the Plains of Abraham, this year the festival also introduced an extra lush, dare I say it, boldly and delightfully “Instagram-ready” terrace, outfitted with soft lighting, lounge chairs, and a clear view of the stage.
 Located just outside the festival’s new headquarters in Manège militaire, it offered easy access to the late-night showcases from artists as diverse and wide-ranging as francophone chanteuse Charlotte Cardin, and the ultimate deliverers of karaoke-staples the Village People .

 In many ways, these new inclusions sought to both bring the festival closer into the territory of a lifestyle event, while also recasting the term in the process.
 For over fifty years, FEQ has been defined by its role as an annual, accessible, and permanent social pillar in Quebec City.
-In the process, it’s elevated the festival beyond a 15-day series of music programming, and into an unofficial holiday that celebrates the city’s evolving cultural identity; like showcasing homegrown artists to some of their biggest audiences to date like Shawn Mendes in 2018, or celebrating beloved rock iconoclasts like Eric LaPointe who was awarded this year’s Prix Miroir de la Renommée on stage.
-When you slide that in with a partnership with the newly-built Strøm Spa Nordique who offered picturesque, mid-fest spa getaways, and a bunch of massive, sometimes climbable on-site installations, FEQ is akin to a mega-event with many moving parts.
+In the process, it’s elevated the festival beyond a 11-day series of music programming, and into an unofficial holiday that celebrates the city’s evolving cultural identity; like showcasing homegrown artists to some of their biggest audiences to date like Shawn Mendes in 2018, or celebrating beloved rock iconoclasts like Eric Lapointe who was awarded this year’s Prix Miroir de la Renommée on stage.
+When you slide that in with a day at the newly-built Strøm Spa Nordique who offered picturesque, mid-fest spa getaways, and a bunch of massive, sometimes climbable on-site installations, FEQ is akin to a mega-event with many moving parts.